-In recent years, the genre has been embraced by celebrities and the world as a spectrum that can no longer be defined.
-While most people identify as male or female, some say they do not fit into either of the two categories, seeing their gender identity as fluid or just as a non-binary being.
+In recent years, gender fluidity has been embraced by celebrities and the world.
+While most people identify as male or female, some say they do not fit into either of the two categories.
+So they see their gender identity as fluid or non-binary.

 What does it mean to be non-binary?

 A non-binary person is one who does not identify as exclusively male or female.